Standard Sail Numbers

 Retired Sail Numbers

 Some numbers in the class are retired (or retired to that owner).
 For example, USA 1722 was a long-held number of Paul Foerster’s.
 Paul won an Olympic Gold and Silver in the 470 class.
 If Paul decides to sail, he may use 1722.
 Apart from that, however, the number is considered retired.
-If, for
+If, for example the boat originally registered as USA 1722 is sold to another owner, then the class will assign a replacement sail number to that hull.

 Personal Sail Numbers